๐ŸจHospitality Management

 Dynamic Pricing

-• Data-driven decision making uses historical booking patterns, events calendars, and even weather forecasts to predict optimal price points
+• Data-driven decision making uses historical booking patterns, events calendars, and even weather forecasts to predict optimal price points.
+For example, a downtown hotel might raise rates 30-40% when a major convention is announced, then lower them for the midweek lull that follows.

 Competitive Pricing Analysis

-• Market intelligence gathering—systematic monitoring of competitor rates, promotions, and positioning across all channels
+• Market intelligence gathering involves monitoring competitor rates, promotions, and positioning across all channels on an ongoing basis.

-• Competitive advantage development through understanding where you can lead on price versus where you must match the market
+• Competitive advantage development comes from understanding where you can lead on price (perhaps you have a superior location) versus where you must match the market to stay competitive.

 Rate Parity

-• Consistent pricing across all channels—the same room should cost the same whether booked direct, through an OTA, or via a travel agent
+Rate parity means maintaining consistent pricing across all distribution channels.
+The same room should cost the same whether booked on the hotel's website, through an OTA like Expedia, or via a travel agent.

-• Compliance monitoring requires constant vigilance as third-party sellers may attempt to undercut official rates
+• Compliance monitoring requires constant vigilance because third-party sellers may attempt to undercut official rates to drive their own bookings.

 Demand Intelligence Strategies